Chad Booc: New Bataan massacre

 Candle-lighting protest condemning the New Bataan massacre, March 6.

+Booc in a placard (left) demanding justice for him and all the victims of the New Bataan massacre.

 On February 24, 2022, Booc, along with Gelejurain "Jurain" Ngujo II, Elegyn Balonga, Tirso Añar, and Robert Aragon—collectively termed as 'New Bataan 5' were killed in New Bataan, Davao de Oro.
 Family members, advocacy groups, activists, and politicians have described the event as a massacre, while the Armed Forces of the Philippines asserted that what happened was an encounter between the forces of New People's Army and 10th Infantry Division of the AFP.
 The Communist Party of the Philippines (CPP) said that there were no NPA units in the area during the time of the event.
 Guns were supposedly found at the site of the encounter, although rights groups such as Save Our Schools said that the guns were planted in order to orchestrate an encounter and make them look like they were NPA.
 They also condemned how pictures of the slain bodies of the victims were being 'paraded' by the AFP and other agents as 'trophies'.